 Come with an open mind

 Yes, this is one of the most important things to make your experience good or bad.
 Before traveling to Varanasi you may read about touts, scams, crowded roads or messy traffic, narrow alleys, dirt on side of roads or garbage at every other corner but seeing these in real is a totally different experience.
 Expect the unexpected in Varanasi, keep your mind open and adjust according to the situation.
+Remember that Varanasi is one of the oldest cities in the world, which survived the test of time.

 It should not be your first destination in India